 In line with an athlete-based coach approach, ANZ offers a Performance Coach Course for those intending to work with Performance archers, and take archers from shooting regional tournaments onto New Zealand Representation.
+It is based on the World Archery Level 2 Coach Course, and Coaching New Zealand material.

-The High Performance Coach Course is offered for those who will be working with the country's high performance archers, and will target taking these archers from international representation to successful performance on the world stage.
+The High Performance Coach Course is planned for those who will be working with the country's high performance archers, and will target taking these archers from international representation to successful performance on the world stage, and will be based on the World Archery Level 3 Coach Course once this is released.